 What Does LMS Mean?
 Basic Introduction

-Example: Wake ID Portal, RSM, Lexia Powerup, and more like these are the perfect examples of LMS platforms.
-These forums are rich-feature models that contain:
+Example: Wake ID Portal, RSM, Lexia PowerUp, and similar platforms serve as examples of LMS.
+These systems are feature-rich EdTech LMS models that contain:

 - Course Creation, like Pear Deck